rsdoiel/picking-up-nodestack/README.md

-# Starting with NodeStack
+# Picking up Nodestack

-picking-up-nodestack is a self guided tour of learning the basics of NodeJS along with the basics of MongoDB.
-It is evolving from a series of presentations for my colleages.
+picking-up-nodestack is designed to be a self guided tour to explore writing web services based on NodeJS and JSON friendly databases (e.g. [MongoDB](http://mongodb.org)) or public web APIs (e.g. [YQL](http://developer.yahoo/com/yql/console)).
+It is evolving from a presentation I made for my colleages.

-## Goals of picking new stack

-### What is Nodestack?
+## What is Node in Nodestack?

-For those who might not have heard of it or just didn't follow what the buzz was about since 2010.
+For those who might not have heard or just didn't ignored that buzz back in 2009 NodeJS, more commonally just called Node, is a [platform that lets you build networked services using JavaScript](http://nodejs.org/about/) (e.g. a web server).
+In simple terms it is an alternative to more vintage web development stacks like LAMP (Linux+Apache+MySQL+PHP/Perl/Python).

-Since 1992 most of us working on the web have used either LAMP (i.e. Linux, Apache, MySQL and PHP) or a variant to develop and deploy websites and applications.
-The other big option was the Microsoft webstack - (Windows Server, IIS, ASP, SQL Server).
-There are a few industrial strength stacks like .Net, C# or Java's Tomcat, jBoss or WebSphere.
-The trouble with these platforms is they have become increasingly complex.
-This is particularly true when you try to scale them out.

-The result of these challenges is recent years has been to expriment with replacing the vintage web stacks with something either simpler to develop with or scale.
-Popular examples have included Ruby on Rails and Google's Python based App Engine.
-For some these weren't quite the fit they wanted.
-Then Ryan Dahl started this little project called NodeJS...

 Ever wonder what it would be like to build things for the web and only